Swami Ramdas: Further travels: 1923-1928

 In his book In the Vision of God Swami Ramdas describes attaining the Jivanmukta state during his stay at the Panch Pandav cave:

-For two years from the time of the significant change which had come over him, Ramdas had been prepared to enter into the very depths of his being for the realization of the immutable, calm and eternal spirit of God.
+For two years from the time of the significant change which had come over him, Ramdas had been prepared to enter into the depths of his being for the realization of the immutable, calm and eternal spirit of God.
 Here he had to transcend name, form, thought and will--every feeling of the heart and faculty of the mind.
 The world had then appeared to him as a dim shadow--a dreamy nothing.
 The vision then was mainly internal.
-It was only for the glory of the Atman in His pristine purity, peace and joy as an all-pervading, immanent, static, immortal and glowing spirit. ...
-[T]hen a still exalted state came on; his hitherto inner vision projected outward. ...He would feel as if his very soul had expanded like the blossoming of a flower and, by a flash as it were, enveloped the whole universe embracing all in a subtle halo of love and light.
+It was only for the glory of the Atman in his purity, peace and joy as an all-pervading, immanent, static, immortal and glowing spirit.
+Then a still exalted state came on; his hitherto inner vision projected outward.
+He would feel as if his soul had expanded like the blossoming of a flower and, by a flash as it were, enveloped the whole universe embracing all in a subtle halo of love and light.
 This experience granted him a bliss infinitely greater than he had in the previous state.
-Now it was that Ramdas began to cry out "Ram is all, it is He as everybody and everything." ...
+Now it was that Ramdas began to cry out "Ram is all, it is He as everybody and everything."
 With this externalized vision started Ramdas's mission.
 Its fullness and magnificence was revealed to him during his stay in the Kadri cave, and here the experience became more sustained and continuous.

-Swami Ramdas soon left the cave to start another pilgrimage.
-The record of his further adventures all over India, published under the title In the Vision of God in 1935, is filled with colourful characters, some of them occasional fellow-travellers, most prominently a very spiritually-inclined but endearingly fallible young man named Madhav who adopted the name 'Ramcharandas' and insisted on joining Swami Ramdas in his travels.
+Swami Ramdas left the cave to start another pilgrimage.
+The record of his further adventures all over India, published under the title In the Vision of God in 1935, is filled with characters, some of them occasional fellow-travellers, and prominently a spiritually-inclined but endearingly fallible young man named Madhav who adopted the name 'Ramcharandas' and insisted on joining Swami Ramdas in his travels.
 Ramcharandas weaves in and out of the narrative of In the Vision of God until he takes leave of Swami Ramdas for the last time in Srinagar, Kashmir.
 During this period, Swami Ramdas visited the Vasishtashram or the Vasishta Cave in the Himalayas, where he had a vision of Christ.
 He also began displaying the siddhis, or spiritual powers, that accompany enlightenment, and attracted large crowds wherever he went.